-- 1. Click File > Load Emulator State.

-- 2. In the dialog box

-- a) Navigate to the folder that contains the emulator state file.

-- b) Click the emulator state name to highlight it.

-- c) Click Open.
+- 1. Click File > Load Emulator State. - In the dialog box - Navigate to the folder that contains the emulator state file.
+Note: Only the emulator state files for the active calculator model will be displayed. - b) Click the emulator state name to highlight it. - c) Click Open.